unixsurfer/haproxystats/README.rst

 haproxystats-pull
 #################

-haproxystats-pull leverages asyncio framework from Python by utilizing coroutines to multiplex I/O access over several `stats socket`_, which are simple UNIX sockets.
+haproxystats-pull leverages the asyncio framework from Python by utilizing coroutines to multiplex I/O access over several `stats socket`_, which are simple UNIX sockets.
 The actual task of storing the data to the file system is off-loaded to a very light `pool of threads`_ in order to avoid blocking the